aws-samples/serverless-patterns/s3-lambda/README.md

     ```
     cd s3-lambda
     ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command line, use AWS SAM to build and deploy the AWS resources for the pattern as specified in the template.yml file:
     ```
+    sam build
     sam deploy --guided
     ```
 1. During the prompts: